bamadesigner/show-me-the-admin/readme.txt

 * Optimized/cleaned up the settings

 = 1.0.1 =
-* Removed margin top change when admin bar slides down to decrease conflicts with themes
+* Removed margin top change when toolbar slides down to decrease conflicts with themes
 * Now removes the <body> admin-bar CSS to help get rid of a theme's conflicting styles

 = 1.0.0 =